NatureGeorge/CB_Research_Resources_of_SARS-CoV-2/Sequences/README.md

 ![Reference Genome View](../docs/figs/RefGenomeView.png)

-From the view we can find that there are currently 15 proteins (brown bar) defined.
+From the view we can find that there are currently 28 proteins defined.

 #### NCBI Virus resource